Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitational tides

 There are climatic effects on Earth related to the lunar tides.
 The plane in which the moon moves is inclined to the ecliptic by about 5$^\circ$.
 The points where the lunar orbit crosses the ecliptic are called nodes.
 As a result of the gravitational force of the Sun on the Moon the orbital spin axis of the Moon precesses, which leads to a continuous slight shift of the nodes.
-After\indexit{lunar 18.6-year cycle} 18.6\,years the nodes are back to their original position.\activity{If you are interested in solar eclipses, and wonder why the saros cycle has a slightly different length from the lunar nodal period, have a look \href{https://en.wikipedia.org/wiki/Saros_(astronomy)}{here}.} The inclination of the Moon's rotation axis has an effect on the amplitude of the tides.
+After\indexit{lunar 18.6-year cycle} 18.6\,years the nodes are back to their original position.
+The inclination of the Moon's rotation axis has an effect on the amplitude of the tides.
 The amplitude of the lunar nodal tide is only about 5\,\% of the daily diurnal tide but integrated in space and time it becomes significant.
 The 18.6\,yr cycle and sometimes also its second subharmonic of 74\,yr have been found in the arctic ocean temperature and sea ice extent and in drought records.

 The dynamics of a multibody system such as the Solar System is largely determined by gravitation.
 The bodies orbit around the barycenter.
-In the case of a two-body system with a large body (Sun) and a small body (planet) the orbit is an ellipse with the large body in one of the focal points. \activity{One of the ways in which exoplanets are detected is to look spectroscopically at the displacements of the star about the barycenter of the exoplanetary system.
+In the case of a two-body system with a large body (Sun) and a small body (planet) the orbit is an ellipse with the large body in one of the focal points. \activity{{\em Show:} One of the ways in which exoplanets are detected is to look spectroscopically at the displacements of the star about the barycenter of the exoplanetary system.
 How large is the velocity amplitude, and how large the associated Doppler shift at visible wavelengths, for the Sun-Jupiter system? \mylabel{act:doppler}} In a multibody system (Solar System) the gravitational interaction between the bodies disturbs slightly their orbital parameters.
 For example the planets (mainly Jupiter and Saturn) change the eccentricity of the Earth's orbit with periodicities of about 100,000 and 400,000 years which has an effect on the amount of solar radiation received from the Sun'' determined by the orbital eccentricity; more on that in Sect.~\ref{chapter:3.3} around Eq.~(\ref{eq:3.3-1}).